astreum/whitepaper/README.md

 ### Consensus Protocol

-Astreum uses a proof of stake consensus protocol for executing transactions and creating new blocks by validators.

-A validators must be staked, by sending `Solar` to the `Consensus Account`, to participate in the protocol.
+Astreum employs a Proof of Stake (PoS) consensus protocol for executing transactions and creating new blocks.
+This consensus protocol involves validators who are responsible for creating new blocks and ensuring the validity of transactions.
+Validators must stake a certain amount of Astreum's native cryptocurrency, Solar, by sending it to the Consensus Account, to participate in the protocol.

-The block time target is three seconds.
-A slot is the three seconds period when new blocks are created.

-Slots are allocated pro-rata to a validator's stake.

-A slot miss occurs when a validator does not create or submits a malicious block when selected.
+The target block time for Astreum is three seconds, and this period is divided into slots.
+Validators are allocated slots based on their stake, with higher stakes receiving a proportionally greater number of slots.
+In the event that a validator fails to create or submits a malicious block during their allocated slot, a slot miss occurs.

-Slot selection determines the validator for the next block at any time:

-- Check slot misses from the latest block
-- If no slot miss, the latest block delay output is used as the seed in the weighted random address selector
-- If slot misses, the linear-feedback shift register, shifted to the number of slot misses, of the latest block delay output is used as the seed in the weighted random address selector
+Slot selection for the next block is determined by checking the slot misses from the latest block.
+If there are no slot misses, the latest block delay output is used as the seed in the weighted random address selector.
+If slot misses have occurred, the latest block delay output is hashed to the number of slot misses to produce the seed for the weighted random address selector.

-Validators who miss a slot get half their stake returned until 1 `Solar` is left.

-Transactions are ordered by the validator.

-Validators spend 1-3 seconds computing a delay output from a verifiable delay function(vdf).

-The vdf difficulty is determined by the time taken to create the previous 100 blocks.
+Validators who miss a slot are refunded half their stake until only 1 Solar is left.
+Transactions are ordered by the validator, and validators spend 1-3 seconds computing a delay output from a verifiable delay function (VDF) to create a new block.
+The VDF difficulty is determined by the time taken to create the previous 100 blocks.

-The creator of a new block is payed a fee of 10^12 `Solar`.

-The cost of a new account is 2 * 10^9 `Solar`.

-The transaction cost is set at 10^6 `Solar`.
+The creator of a new block is paid a fee of 10^12 Solar, and the cost of creating a new account is set at 2 * 10^9 Solar.
+The transaction cost is fixed at 10^6 Solar.

-The valid chain is the longest chain.
+The valid chain is determined by the longest chain, and any other chain will be discarded.
+This ensures that the network will always converge on a single valid chain.
+The PoS consensus protocol used in Astreum ensures the security and integrity of the network while allowing for efficient transaction processing and block creation.

 ## Roadmap